gruposervices/fenix-client-sdk-tmp/README.md

 For more details see the [wiki](link_wiki). <br>
 For a default usage [example](https://github.com/gruposervices/fenix-client-sdk-tmp/blob/master/examples/default/index.js).

+## Reminder
+To be able to use our ClientSDK you'll need your own key credentials.
+To be able to fully utilize the ClientSDK features, you'll need at least serve your page through a HTTP server.

 ## Installation
 `FenixClient` is written in JavaScript and will be distributed as package via `npm`.